Новый год и 1 января

 They tiptoe around the word ‘coma,’ draping it in euphemisms.
 They say: ‘He’s sleeping’ – shared incantation against the unbearable.
 A mother moves into a small room near the ICU.
 Her world shrinks to hospital halls and the sound of church bells.
 Fall turns to winter unnoticed.
 We know – dad may never wake.
 Faith remains.

-Dad is sleeping Read Post »
+Dad is playing Hide and Seek Read Post »

 Rushing from Canada to Moscow to visit Dad in intensive care — unrecognizable after just a month.
 Hiding shock behind forced stupid jokes.
 The storyteller in a spacesuit trying to trick death.
 Collapsing into a stranger’s arms.
 The sterile air, skeletal hand, Mom’s silent vigil—none of it feels real.
 Only the guilt remains: fear of the body that used to be so alive.